 Theonomic Greg Bahnsen Reformed Willem VanGemeren Weightier Issues Walter C. Kaiser Modified Lutheran Douglas J. Moo Dispensational Wayne G. Strickland What is the Law?
-Same definition as the views 3-5 God's oral or written instructions since creation Deuteronomy) but als whole Mosaic law given in the Pentateuch (Genesis to atteronomy) but also amplified in the rest of the Old Testamer Who is the Law for?
-Who is the The Elect All mank Believers (Israel and Church) Believers (Israel and Church) Israel only (Israel ≠ Church) Which parts of the Law apply to people of God only in every age; unbelievers and every age; unbelievers of therefore, all elect persons (i.e., since creation Decalogue or 10 either the Commandme nts) Which parts of All moral laws apply to believers and every age; unbelievers of every age (e.g., all persons-including unbelieving Gentiles since creation-should observe the Sabbath or "Christian Sabbath," (Saturday, before Christ) or "Christian Sabbath," (Sunday, after Christ) Which parts All moral laws apply to believers and every age (e.g., all persons-including unbelieving Gentiles since creation-should observe the Sabbath or "Christian Sabbath," Sabbath," being Sunday) All moral laws that stem from God's character: • 10 Commandments • Leviticus 18-19 (sex) (i.e., Sabbath is required since Israel's nationhood and prohibited sexual practices still apply) As with dispensationalists, the Mosaic law is abolished in its entirety; however, its moral content provides good guidelines for Christian living, though Christ holds the final say through the ministry of the Holy Spirit in believers today; Sabbath obedience is not consistently applied (?)
+Same definition as the views 3-5 God's oral or written instructions since creation • , so amplified in the res et of the Old Testament Who is the Law for?
+The Elect (Israel = Church) All mankind (Israel = Church) Believers (Israel and Church) Believers (Israel and Church) Israel only (Israel ≠ Church) Which parts of the Law apply today? • "Moral law"? (i.e., Decalogue or 10 Commandme nts) All moral laws apply to people of God only in every age; therefore, all elect persons since creation should observe either the Jewish Sabbath (Saturday, before Christ) or "Christian Sabbath," (Sunday, after Christ) All moral laws apply to believers and unbelievers of every age (e.g., all persons-including unbelieving Gentiles since creation-should observe the Sabbath or "Christian Sabbath," being Sunday) All moral laws that stem from God's character: • 10 Commandments • Leviticus 18-19 (sex) (i.e., Sabbath is required since Israel's nationhood and prohibited sexual practices still apply) As with dispensationalists, the Mosaic law is abolished in its entirety; however, its moral content provides good guidelines for Christian living, though Christ holds the final say through the ministry of the Holy Spirit in believers today; Sabbath obedience is not consistently applied (?)
 God's "moral law" before Moses is now called the "law of Christ" (Gal.
 6:2) and governs believers through the Spirit's new covenant indwelling; The Law does not easily divide into "parts" and is done away with in its entirety (Rom.
 7:1-6; 1 Cor.
 9:19-21; Heb.
 8:13), including the Sabbath (Col. 2:16-17) • Civil laws? (i.e., judicial law) All apply (e.g., laws today should require death for adultery) Some apply (e.g., still tithe and don't charge believers interest) Judicial principles (not laws) apply since moral laws underlie all judicial and ceremonial laws Only principles apply now as the Mosaic law was given only to Israel None apply as these regulated Israel alone (but principles such as love and compassion still apply) • Ceremonial laws?
-All five views agree that ceremonial aspects such as the sacrificial system and fulfilled in Jesus Christ vish priesthood are now What is the relationship of the Abrahamic Covenant to Mosaic Covenant?
+All five views agr fulfilled in Jesus (ificial system and Jev vish priesthood are now What is the relationship of the Abrahamic Covenant to Mosaic Covenant?
 Both are God's "covenant of grace."
 They consist of the same substance of God's saving relationship which makes the MC still apply today MC was added to the AC; both still apply though they are similar in substance but different in form and purpose MC was given specifically to Israel but its moral principles are still relevant to all believers under the AC Like dispensationalists, MC was conditional but AC was not; MC as a temporary framework prescribed terms of obedience for Israel in Law period MC regulated Israel's life so she could experience the blessings of the AC, but MC is no longer operative as it is fulfilled in Christ